jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

     (ii) charged with tax at the rate of 0% under section 11A(1)﻿(q) or (r) and, before the acquisition, have never been owned or used by the person or an associated person.
 (3) The amount of input tax is—
   (a) if the supplier and the recipient are associated persons, the lesser of—
-    (i) the tax fraction of the original purchase price of the goods when they were received by the supplier; and (ib)
+    (i) the tax fraction of the original purchase price of the goods when they were received by the supplier or, if subsection (3BB) applies, the tax fraction given by subsection (3BB); and
+    (ib)
     (ii) the tax fraction of the purchase price; and (iii) the tax fraction of the open market value of the supply; or